 We recommend that transport companies wait for the consolidation phase after market entry before making any fundamental decisions on the issue.
 During this period, transport companies should concentrate on the core business of public transport operations and, for example, provisionally address parking at intermodal hubs.
 Customer communication, temporary signs and sensitisation of service personnel could be sufficient.

 The providers who are now entering the market will, of course, hit the power pedal hard.
 Nevertheless, we would recommend optimising business areas from the start.
 Trial and error strategies have proven to be very expensive.

 Not every hype has to be picked up.
 But anyone who wants to get involved with a micromobility provider should observe the existing supply market closely and carry out realistic market potential analyses that look beyond the typical early adopters.
 In addition, the respective motivation of the players must be taken into account: Would I like to supplement my mobility platform?
 Do I want a sustainable business model?
 Do I plan a data-based product for third parties?
-Or am I simply looking for a stupid investor?
+Or am I simply looking for a financially strong investor?

-What conclusions can be drawn from the data on the first weeks of the e-scooters in Germany?
+What conclusions can be drawn from the data on the first months of the e-scooters in Germany?
 Which prophecies have come true and which provider is ahead in the race for the customers' favour?
 We have put forward some theses that we would like to discuss.send us an e-mail

 We are very sure not to have recorded every movement of an e-scooter.
-Uncertainties arise e.g. about the GPS positioning of the scooters and the query interval.
+Uncertainties arise e.g. about the GPS positioning of the e-scooters and the query interval.
 However, the key findings of the analyses and the comparison between cities should be correct.